apache/nuttx/configs/demo9s12ne64/README.txt

   detailed PLUS some special instructions that you will need to follow if you are building a Cortex-M3 toolchain for Cygwin under Windows.

+FreeScale HCS12 Serial Monitor
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+  General:
+    The NuttX HCS12 port is configured to use the Freescale HCS serial monitor.
+This monitor supports primitive debug commands that allow FLASH/EEPROM programming and debugging through an RS-232 serial interface.
+The serial monior is 2Kb in size and resides in FLASH at addresses 0xf800-0xffff.
+The monitor does not use any RAM other than the stack itself.

+  AN2458
+    The serial monitor is described in detail in Freescale Application Note AN2458.pdf.

+  COP:
+    The serial monitor uses the COP for the cold reset function and should not be used by the application without some precautions (see AN2458).

+  Clocking:
+    The serial monitor sets the operating frequency to 24 MHz.
+This is not altered by the NuttX start-up; doing so would interfere with the operation of the serial monitor.

+  Memory Configuration:
+    Registers:
+    • Register space is located at 0x0000–0x03ff.
+    FLASH:
+    • FLASH memory is any address greater than 0x4000.
+All paged addresses are assumed to be FLASH memory.
+    • Application code should exclude the 0xf780–0xff7f memory.
+    SRAM:
+    • RAM ends at 0x3FFF and builds down to the limit of the device’s available RAM.
+    • The serial monitor's stack pointer is set to the end of RAM+1 (0x4000).
+    EEPROM:
+    • EEPROM (if the target device has any) is limited to the available space between the registers and the RAM (0x0400–to start of RAM).
+    External Devices:
+    • External devices attached to the multiplexed external bus interface are not supported

+  Serial Communications:
+    The serial monitor uses RS-232 serial communications through SCI0 at 115,200 baud.
+The monitor must have exclusive use of this interface.
+    Access to the serial port is available through a monitor jump table.

+  Interrrupts:
+    The serial monitor redirects interrupt vectors to an unprotected portion of FLASH just before the protected monitor program (0xf780–0xf7fe).
+The monitor will automatically redirect vector programming operations to these user vectors.
+The user code should therefore keep the normal (non-monitor) vector locations (0xff80–0xfffe).

 HCS12/DEMO9S12NEC64-specific Configuration Options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^